weyoss/redis-smq-monitor/README.md

     <a href="https://lgtm.com/projects/g/weyoss/redis-smq-monitor/context:javascript" rel="nofollow"><img src="https://img.shields.io/lgtm/grade/javascript/github/weyoss/redis-smq-monitor.svg?logo=lgtm&logoWidth=18" alt="Code quality" /></a>
 </p>

-`RedisSMQ Monitor` is an application which lets you monitor, debug, and manage your RedisSMQ message queue from your browser or by using an HTTP API.
+RedisSMQ Monitor is an application which lets you monitor, debug, and manage [RedisSMQ message queue](https://github.com/weyoss/redis-smq).

 It provides the following components:

 - [Message Rate plugins](/docs/plugins/message-rate.md).
 A couple of plugins are required to be registered within the RedisSMQ for viewing the rate at which messages are produced, consumed, or dead-lettered across different queues and consumers.
 - [An HTTP API](/docs/http-api.md).
-The `HTTP API` interface allows managing the message queue from your application using the HTTP protocol.
+The `HTTP API` interface enables you to manage the message queue from your application using the HTTP protocol.

-The `monitor` uses and ships with [RedisSMQ Monitor Client](https://github.com/weyoss/redis-smq-monitor-client) as the default Web UI client.
+The monitor uses and ships with [RedisSMQ Monitor Client](https://github.com/weyoss/redis-smq-monitor-client) as a default Web UI client.

 ## Configuration